drewmarsh/osTicket-post-install-configuration/README.md

 3. Uncheck ◻️`Send the agent a password reset email`

 4. In the `New Password` and `Confirm Password` fields, enter a matching secure password and then click the `Update` button

+5. Verify that the ◻️`Require password change at next login` is unchecked

+> [!NOTE]
+> The steps above outline how an admin would manually set an Agent's password.
+However, the two boxes that were left unchecked are alternative methods for the Agent to set their own password instead.

 <img src="/images/set-agent-password.png" alt="Set Agent Password">